Are Hair Relaxer Breast Cancer Lawsuits Being Pursued?

 Free consultations are available to help women and families determine if they may be eligible for a settlement.
 There are no fees or expenses unless a settlement or lawsuit payout is obtained.

 Although our lawyers are not currently pursuing hair relaxer breast cancer cases, we are actively monitoring developing studies and new research regarding the topic chemicals in hair straighteners.
-Our law firm has published resources for women to stay up to date with the latest hair relaxer lawsuit updates and to understand exactly how hair relaxer causes uterine cancer risks.
+Our law firm has published resources for women to stay up to date with the latest hair relaxer lawsuit updates and to understand exactly how hair relaxer causes uterine cancer risks and ovarian cancer risks.

 This page provides a summary of the currently available research on the link between exposure to hair relaxer and breast cancer.